niftynei/bloggit/drafts/2019-06-04-The-Importance-of-History.md

 If you accidentally stage a 'hunk', you can similarly unstage hunks with the same tool using `git reset HEAD -p`.

 ###  git rebase -i
 Once you've made your commits, you can reorder them, merge commits together, or execute a commands against them using `git rebase`.
 I use this all the time to add more things to other commits with fixup, to re-arrange the order that commits come in, or to re-write a commit message.
 A word of caution about re-ordering commits: this is a really great way to end up with conflicts if you're not careful.
+If you end up with a mess in the middle of a rebase, you can always abort with `git rebase --abort`.

-Typically when I start on a thing, I'll have 20+ commits that will get whittled down to 2/3rds or half of that number.
+Typically when I start on a thing, I'll have 20+ commits that will get whittled down to 2/3rds or half of that number for the PR.

 I've never done this, but you can confirm that `git bisect` works by running `git rebase -i` with the -exec flag.
 Kamal[1] has a great blog post on how this works [here](http://kamalmarhubi.com/blog/2016/03/08/git-rebase-exec-make-sure-your-tests-pass-at-each-commit-and-other-rebase-goodies/).
 Typically what you'd exec is the build and check make commands, and also your linter.
 For c-lightning this would probably be something along the lines of `make check check-source`.